iay/shibboleth-idp-docker/README.md

 All state, such as logs, will appear at appropriate locations in the `shibboleth-idp` directory tree.

+## OpenSSL Tips

+You will often find that you have keys and certificates in a format other than the one you'd like.
+Here are some recipes I've found useful in this work.

+### Self-signed Certificate and Key to PKCS12

+If you have a pair of PEM files (normally a self-signed certificate and the corresponding private key) and need them in PKCS12 form for use with Jetty, you can try something like this:

+    $ openssl pkcs12 -export -out X.p12 -inkey X.key -in X.crt

+You'll be prompted for the output password, and the input password if one is required.

 ## Copyright and License

 The entire package is Copyright (C) 2014, Ian A. Young.